It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 Nothing against him.

-It's just that this guy Russell Wilson was drafted the same year.
+It's just that this guy, Russell Wilson, was drafted the same year.

 The Seahawks thought they had their quarterback for 10 years.

-And instead he got thrust into the starting job two weeks into training camp.
+And instead, he got thrust into the starting job two weeks into training camp.

-See, you told your teammates before the game, why not us?
+In the post-game last night, the sideline reporter, Pam Oliver, said, You told your teammates before the game, why not us?

 Now, didn't that echo something your dad once told you, Russell, why not you?